malgorzataMielczarek/MdFilesMerger/README.md

 After entering a valid directory path and pressing Enter, you will return to the [merged file menu view](#merged-file-menu-view), and the new merged file directory path will be set.

 ### Merged file title change view
 If you chose '3' in the [merged file menu view](#merged-file-menu-view), you will be taken to this view.
+It is built the same as the previous two.
 Here you will be asked to enter a title of the merged file.

 An example window view:
 ```
+Katalog główny: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET

 --------------------------------------------------POŁĄCZ WYBRANE PLIKI--------------------------------------------------

+Ustawienia
+Nazwa tworzonego pliku: README.md
+Położenie pliku: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET
+Tytuł: Kurs "Zostań programistą ASP.NET" - notatki

-Podaj nagłówek tworzonego pliku:
+Podaj nagłówek (tytuł) tworzonego pliku:
 ```

 After entering desired title of the merged file and pressing Enter, you will be taken back to the [merged file menu view](#merged-file-menu-view), and the new title will be set.
 If you don't want your merged file to have any title, just press Enter and the title will be set to empty.
 If the title is empty, the title header won't be included in the merged file.

 ### Merged file creation view
 If you have not selected any option in the [merged file menu view](#merged-file-menu-view), and pressed Enter, you will be taken to this view.
 As in many other views, you will see the absolute path of the current main directory, at the top of the window.
-Then you have the title of the [merged file menu view](#merged-file-menu-view) and an information, that merging of files is in progress.
+Then you have the title of the [merged file menu view](#merged-file-menu-view), selected merged file settings and an information about the progress of merging.
 Once the merged file is complete, you will be taken back to the [main menu](#main-menu-view).

 An example window view:
 ```
-Katalog główny, w którym wyszukiwane są pliki do scalenia: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET
+Katalog główny: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET

----------------------------------------------------POŁĄCZ WYBRANE PLIKI---------------------------------------------------
+--------------------------------------------------POŁĄCZ WYBRANE PLIKI--------------------------------------------------

+Ustawienia
+Nazwa tworzonego pliku: README.md
+Położenie pliku: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET
+Tytuł: Kurs "Zostań programistą ASP.NET" - notatki

-Scalanie plików...
+Scalanie plików                                                   55%

 ```
 </details>
 <details>